StochSS/Covid19_Modeling/README.md

 In the following, we describe the epidemiological model we use, and demonstrate how it can be implemented in the StochSS Live! web interface.
-Then we describe the process of creating a parameter inference workflow for some local COVID19 data.
+Then we describe the process of creating a parameter inference workflow for some local COVID19 data

 ## Model Description